SkySchermer/uweclang/Python Tutorial.md

     print(item)
 ```

-This is preserve the efficiency of the generator object.
+This will preserve the efficiency of the generator object.

 You can create your own generators by defining functions using the [`yield`](https://docs.python.org/2/reference/simple_stmts.html#the-yield-statement) statement.
 You can also use *Generator Comprehensions*, which behave like list comprehensions, but produce a generator object instead of a list: